 David Medine is a consultant to CGAP and was previously CGAP's staff lead on data protection and security.
 He works to develop novel, consumer-oriented approaches to data protection and to encourage the creation of cyber security resource centers for developing countries.

-David Medine is a consultant to CGAP.
-He served as chairman of the Privacy and Civil Liberties Oversight Board from 2013 to 2016.
-Previously, David was an attorney fellow for the Securities and Exchange Commission and a special counsel at the Consumer Financial Protection Bureau.
-From 2002 to 2012, he was a partner in the law firm WilmerHale, where his practice focused on privacy and data security.
-Prior to that he served as a senior adviser to the White House National Economic Council from 2000 to 2001.
-From 1992 to 2000, David was the associate director for Financial Practices at the Federal Trade Commission (FTC), where, in addition to enforcing financial privacy laws, he took the lead on internet privacy.
-Before joining the FTC, David taught at the Indiana University (Bloomington) School of Law and the George Washington University School of Law.
+David has more than 25 years of experience with privacy and consumer financial services.
+Before joining CGAP, he served as chairman of the U.S. Privacy and Civil Liberties Oversight Board, an attorney fellow for the Securities and Exchange Commission, and a special counsel at the Consumer Financial Protection Bureau.
+From 2002 to 2012, he was a partner in the law firm WilmerHale.
+Before that, he served as a senior adviser to the White House National Economic Council.
+From 1992 to 2000, David was the associate director for Financial Practices at the Federal Trade Commission (FTC), where in addition to enforcing consumer financial laws, he took the lead on internet privacy.
+Before joining the FTC, he taught at the Indiana University (Bloomington) School of Law and the George Washington University School of Law.